Soft Power Review

 - examining policy options to build and leverage soft power assets to promote Australia's security and prosperity, and strengthen Australia's reputation in an increasingly networked world;

 - considering new and more effective partnerships with other governments, the private sector, development partners and civil society, drawing on examples of best practice.

 The review will be informed by a broad range of views in Australia and overseas.
-Interested parties are invited to provide a written submission by Friday 28 September 2018.
+The Government has extended the consultation period and invites interested parties to provide a written submission by Friday 12 October 2018.

 Email your submission to email@example.com

 Submissions will be published on this website.
 DFAT is required to comply with the Freedom of Information Act 1982 and any submissions provided for the review may be the subject of an FOI request.
 The FOI Act includes various exemptions for disclosing information, including where material was provided in confidence or where it constitutes personal information.
 All requests for access to submissions will be handled in accordance with the FOI Act.